LaborCoinCreator/LaborCoin/docs/redpaper.md

 ---

-Please Note: Once completed, ownership of the token and exchange will be transferred to the DAO executor contracts.
-The DAO will be governed by the community and I will be removed as an admin.
-I will not be able to exercise any control.
+Please Note: Once completed, ownership of the token will be transferred to the DAO. and the deployed contracts will be immutable or ownership will be renounced.
+The DAO will be governed by the community and The LaborCoin Creator will be removed as an admin, and will not be able to exercise any control over the system.
 The funds and voting will be community controlled.
 This project hinges on integrity and has been built accordingly.
+All ownership transfers will be publicly verifiable.

+Power to the People!

 ---